nlstmn/transcribe-video/README.md

 The subtitle is saved to `process.env.SUBTITLE_FOLDER` folder in the source repository.
 The output video with hardcoded subtitle is saved to `process.env.OUTPUT_FOLDER` folder in the source repository.

 I wish this would help you.
-Good luck!!!😊😊😊
+Good luck! 😊